Azure/azure-sdk-for-js/sdk/identity/identity/TOKEN_CACHING.md

 - Makes the app more resilient to failures.
 - Ensures the app can continue to function during an Azure AD outage or disruption.
 - Avoids having to prompt users to authenticate each time the process is restarted.

-#### Implementation note

-The cache is stored in two files to allow for separate caching of Continuous Access Evaluation (CAE) vs non-CAE credentials.
-The default filename is `msal` but can be specified through `TokenCachePersistenceOptions.setName()`.
-The filenames end in `.cae` or `.nocae` respectively.

-This note is provided only for troubleshooting purposes.
-This is an implementation detail and can change in the future.

 #### Code sample